sutonpo/install-opencv-on-ubuntu-skill/README.md

+#  Install OpenCV 4.5.2 with CUDA 10.2 and CUDNN 8.2.1 in Ubuntu 18.04

+Installing OpenCV on the Jetson Nano can be challenging, especially when it comes to enabling CUDA support to accelerate OpenCV.
+This tutorial will guide you through the process of installing OpenCV with CUDA on the Jetson Nano, which should save you time and simplify the process.
+Building and compiling OpenCV on the Nano typically takes about 3–4 hours, so following these steps carefully will help you avoid common issues and streamline your installation.

 ## Install OpenCV 4.5.2 with CUDA 10.2 and CUDNN 8.2.1 in Ubuntu 18.04

 First of all install update and upgrade your system: